shreyasbapat/thoughts/_posts/2022-01-06-mid-pandemic-realisations.md

 I stopped writing for a few months, but that does not mean I did not do anything.
 I started creating digital art.
 Though I am still learning, I already see myself holding a stylus and creating something nice to look at.

 I am proud of myself for starting a very healthy lifestyle this year.
 This has impacted me in every way possible.
+Although I am not the best version of myself yet, but I feel like I am getting there.
 I have traveled a lot.
 My perspective on the world has changed.
 I made new friends, on Twitter and trips.
 Friends I will cherish for a long time to come.
+My fitness will increase every year and so should yours!

 Thank you for reading this.
 Thank you for being in my life.
 Thank you to every well-wisher and critique out there.
 You are helping me grow and I will make you proud.